 Hanging planters are one of the cleverest methods of making use of vertical space on a balcony or outside wall.
 This is especially relevant when your home is small.

-When you pair hanging baskets or pots with the right plants, it provides a very intriguing but relaxed look.
+When you pair hanging baskets or pots with the right plants, it provides a very intriguing but relaxed look, just like these examples on eBay:

 Hanging Planters Indoors